VictorCFAStudent/local_vol_call_pricer/README.md

 proportional to `d²C/dK²`, which by the Breeden–Litzenberger identity equals `e^{-rT}·f(K, T)` where `f` is the risk-neutral density of the terminal spot.
 A density must be non-negative, so call prices must be convex in strike at every expiry.
-Convexity of the *implied vol* in `K` is **neither necessary nor sufficient** — typical equity put-skews are concave in `K` on the put wing yet entirely arbitrage-free, so an IV-space convexity test flags false positives and misses real arbitrages.
+Convexity of the *implied vol* in `K` is a different condition: the BS map `IV → C` is nonlinear in both `IV` and `K`, so `∂²IV/∂K²` and `∂²C/∂K²` need not share a sign — IV-space convexity is neither necessary nor sufficient for no butterfly arbitrage.
+In practice equity smiles are essentially always convex in `K` (SVI builds this in), so an IV-convexity test would be vacuous regardless; price-space is where the constraint actually bites.

 **Condition:**